Wyandot County Dog Shelter

 The Adoption Center at One of A Kind Pet Rescue routinely houses over 200 animals awaiting a home and a second chance at a full life.
 Our dogs and cats are truly 'one of a kind' because they all have a story prior to being rescued.
 Some of their stories are dramatic and others are unfortunate.
 Their varied pasts are proof-positive we truly have 'one of a kind' animals!
 Come out and meet the pets currently available at the Adoption Center.
 Potential adopters are thoroughly screened.
 A successful union is extremely important and making the right match is our goal!
 Our knowledgeable Adoption Counselors will be happy to answer any questions you may have and will offer suggestions on how to make the transition with your new family member a success.
 We are Located at 1929 West Market Street in Akron, Ohio 44313 (behind Walgreen’s and AutoZone).
 If you foster or adopt a dog from the One of A Kind Pet Rescue that will allow them to rescue a death row dog from Wyandot County Dog Shelter.
 HOUND Rescue and Sanctuary, Findlay, Ohio rescue dogs from Wyandot County Dog Shelter.
 We are a 501(c)(3) Non-Profit Rescue and Sanctuary for homeless dogs located near Findlay, Ohio.
 We work to place dogs into loving forever homes with responsible new owners.
 We also provide lifelong sanctuary to senior and unadoptable dogs.
 We rescue dogs from high risk pounds and shelters in order to save them from euthanasia.
 We also take in abandoned, stray, and owner surrendered dogs.
 We provide veterinary care, food, shelter and all the love and respect they so desperately need and deserve.
 Their lives matter!
 Ensuring their happiness, health, and well being now and for their future is our priority.
 A fenced in yard is required for most of our Adoptable Dogs.
 Please help us in our mission to Save the Lives of and Provide for Dogs in Need!
 Save a Shelter Shih Tzu, Urbana, Ohio rescue dogs from Wyandot County Dog Shelter.
 SASS Rescue is a group of individuals that rescue Shih Tzus from a variety of situations all over the country such as high kill shelters to owner surrenders.
 We love and care for them in our own homes until a suitable permanent home is found.
 By having the dogs in our homes it enables us to better help you select the right dog for your family.
 Our goal is that our dogs will be in a loving home for the rest of their lives.
 Pointer Rescue, Ohio area

 If you foster or adopt a dog from the Pointer Rescue that will allow them to rescue a death row dog from Wyandot County Dog Shelter.
 Champaign County Animal Welfare League, Mechanicsburg, Ohio rescue dogs from Wyandot County Dog Shelter.
 League for Animal Welfare, Cincinnati, Ohio rescue dogs from Wyandot County Dog Shelter.
 Almost Home Dog Rescue of Ohio Collie and Sheltie Rescue, Delaware, OH Golden Treasures Rescue Golden Retriever Rescue, Bath, OH Teddy's Rescue & Sanctuary Findlay, OH 45840 Howl at the Moon Siberian Husky Rescue Inc. Zanesville, OH 43702 Peace for Paws Dublin, Ohio.
 Peace for Paws Ohio is an all-volunteer 501(c)3 non-profit organization.
 The organization primarily rescues animals from kill shelters in Ohio and surrounding states.
 Due to the high volume of urgent or “death row” dogs, the organization does not accept owner surrenders.
 Each animal is spayed or neutered, vaccinated for Rabies, DHPP, Bordetella, microchipped, heartworm negative and de-wormed prior to adoption.
 All animals are on heartworm preventative and flea/tick preventative.
 Outside normal veterinary care, the organization also provides any additional veterinary care due to sickness or injury.
 The organization treats heartworm positive dogs and provides surgeries when necessary.
 We have relationships with Veterinary practices around Columbus.
 We rely heavily on the generous donations of the public to help fund these efforts.
+Logan's Run Dachshund Sanctuary, Bucyrus, OH.
+We are a small rescue and sanctuary for Dachshunds.
+We do occasional have other small dogs that are looking for an adoptive family.
+Because our dogs are rescues that may have special requirements, by filling out an adoption application you agree that you understand our sole interest is the best placement of the dog for its lifetime and in no way guarantees we will place a dog with you.
 Safe Harbor Schnauzer Rescue Port Clinton, OH 43452 Another Chance Sanctuary, Clyde, Ohio Save Me Rescue Canada We are a non profit organization dedicated to saving dogs and placing them in loving and caring homes in Southern Ontario, Canada.
+County Map of Ohio

 for information about the pets